 The first time I made tabouleh was for this post, so please forgive me I cheated and used a brand called Near East.
 I used this brand’s Tabouleh Grain Salad Mix as the base for my tabouleh, and I thought it was excellent.

 You can see in the spice mix in the picture above how much dried parsley (along with mint) is included in the mix.
 I added plenty of fresh Italian parsley to this mix, along with plenty of lemon juice and a large chopped tomato.
 Doesn’t the result look delicious?

 I ended up serving this with a grilled chicken breast that had been seasoned with Middle Eastern spices including sumac, za’atar, and salt.
 It was so good!
 The recipe for the tabouleh and the chicken breast can be found below.

-Parsley is delicious, whether used as a garnish, part of a pesto, in a salad such as tabouleh, or any other way you fancy!
+This incredible herb is delicious, whether used as a garnish, part of a pesto, in a salad such as tabouleh, or any other way you fancy!
 Mimi Sheraton’s book also recommends using it in a parsley cream soup or a risotto with parsley.
 Both sound fantastic, and I’ll be looking into those options soon!

 1,000 Foods to Eat Project

 Please follow along with me on this quest to try the 1,000 Foods To Eat Before You Die, from the book by Mimi Sheraton!
 Join me in this journey and discover new foods, experiences, and cuisines which I hope will add inspiration, fun, and joy to your life!
 Visit the 1,000 Foods to Eat Project page to view a list of the foods tried so far.

 Parsley is #27 on my list of foods to try.
 27 down, 973 to go!